 - 1. In a large, heavy-bottomed pot over medium-high heat, cook bacon, stirring until it just begins to brown, about 4 minutes.
 Add onion, lower heat to medium, cover, and cook, stirring occasionally, until translucent, 4 to 7 minutes.
 Uncover pan, stir in garlic, and cook 1 minute.

 - 3. Add beans and cook 10 minutes, uncovered.
-Season to taste with additional salt.
+Season to taste with salt.
 Serve warm, with toppings on the side.

 - Note: Nutritional analysis is per serving.